roman-milk/roman-milk.github.io/blackmailed.md

  "Answer me slut," he demanded, his tone authoritative.

  A chill went up my spine, as I took his cock out of my mouth, and stammered, "Y-y-Yes, I'll be a good slut."
 Just hearing myself declare such a ludicrous thing was embarrassing and yet it somehow was turning me on too.
-Report_Story #2